wdporter/i-am-that-vuepress/41-develop-the-witness-attitude/readme.md

 **Q:**&ensp;People are very much afraid of death.

-**M:**&ensp;The <span class=tooltip>jnani<span class=tooltiptext>The knower, especially of the higher knowledge derived from meditation; “closely related to the knowledge of Brahman”.</span></span> is afraid of nothing.
+**M:**&ensp;The *jnani* is afraid of nothing.
 But he pities the man who is afraid.
 After all to be born, to live and to die is natural.
 To be afraid is not.
 To the event, of course, attention is given.

 **Q:**&ensp;Imagine you are ill — high fever, aches and shivers.
 The doctor tells you the condition is serious, there are only a few days to live.
 What would be your first reäction?